Cyfrin/Updraft/courses/formal-verification/2-math-masters/2-scoping/+page.md

 ---

-Welcome back, are you ready to actually get stated for this section? let's start with Scoping and setting this project out.
+Welcome back, are you ready to actually get stated for this section?
+Let's start with Scoping and setting this project out.

 ## Cloning and Setting Up